fingerprintjs/action-coverage-report-md/README.md

 `markdownReport` - Coverage report in markdown

-## How to get text coverage report
+## How to get a text coverage report

 ### Jest